Brief History

 The primary purpose of Mid-America Baptist Theological Seminary is to provide graduate theological training for effective service in church-related and missions vocations.
 Undergraduate training is also offered for effective Christian leadership in various fields.
 Other levels of training are also offered.

 The Seminary attempts to guide students into a thorough understanding of the Bible and its relevance for today, preparing those who have been called of God to preach and teach the Word of God.
 Further preparation is offered through instruction in preaching, counseling, education, and cross-cultural ministry.
-In addition, all graduate and doctoral students are required to participate in the Witness One:Seven program of the school and are encouraged to be involved in churches during their seminary days.
-Undergraduate students are encouraged but not required to participate in the GO!
-Program.
+In addition, all graduate and doctoral students are required to participate in Practical Missions of the school and are encouraged to be involved in churches during their seminary days.
+Undergraduate students are encouraged but not required to participate in Practical Missions.

 In response to the distinct training needs among Southern Baptists, the Seminary offers the following programs: Master of Arts, Master of Divinity, Doctor of Ministry, and Doctor of Philosophy.